 - Grease a bowl lightly with extra butter.
 Rub little bit of butter over the kneaded dough.
 Place the dough into the greased bowl.

-- Cover it with a cling or plastic sheet and place it in a warm place till the dough becomes double the size.
-Mine took 2 hours.
+- Cover it with a cling film or lid and place it in a warm place till the dough becomes double the size.
+Mine took about 1 hour 15 minutes.

-- Cover the tray and place it in a warm place for the rolls to rise till they are double the size.
-Mine took about an hour.
+- Cover the tray with a damp cloth.
+Place it in a warm place for the rolls to rise till they are double the size.
+Mine took about 30 minutes.

-- Preheat the oven to 200°C. Brush the tops with milk.
-Place the tray into the hot oven and bake the rolls for 15 minutes.
-After 15 minutes reduce the heat to 180°C and bake further for 5 minutes.
+- Preheat the oven to 200°C. Brush the tops with the remaining 1 tbsp milk.
+Place the tray into the hot oven and bake the rolls for 15-18 minutes.

 - If you are not going to use the buns immediately, store them in an airtight container to keep them soft.